Surya9810/Diabetes-Prediction-DSTI/README.md

 This project predicts the likelihood of diabetes in patients based on various health metrics using a **Random Forest Classifier**.
 The model is deployed using **Streamlit** for real-time predictions.

 ## Dataset
-The dataset is sourced from the **PIMA Indians Diabetes Database** and contains health indicators such as glucose levels, BMI, insulin levels, and more.
+The dataset is sourced from the **TAIPEI Diabetes Database** and contains health indicators such as glucose levels, BMI, insulin levels, and more.

 ## Features Used
 - **Pregnancies**